 - Brooks v Armstrong EWHC 2893 (Ch)) dealing with wrongful trading.

-- Key new voluntary arrangement cases: Fehily v Atkinson BPIR 21 on mental capacity and Golstein v Bishop BPIR 51 and Re Gertner EWHC 111 (Ch) on material irregularity; and Green v Wright BPIR 430 on the non-release of IVA trusts on successful completion.
+- Key new voluntary arrangement cases: Fehily v Atkinson BPIR 21 on mental capacity; Golstein v Bishop BPIR 51 and Re Gertner BPIR on material irregularity; and Green v Wright BPIR 430 on the non-release of IVA trusts on successful completion.

 This title provides practical guidance on the key primary and secondary insolvency legislation.
 In addition to the complete texts of the key statutory provisions, each is annotated with detailed analysis and commentary, providing readers with the information they require within a single portable volume.

 Combining the experience and knowledge of an established practitioner team and two leading academics, the book provides a practical discussion of relevant insolvency provisions and case-law.

 An essential reference work for insolvency lawyers, corporate restructuring specialists, licensed insolvency practitioners, academics and accountants.

 - Destination Table – Insolvency Rules 1986 to Insolvency Rules 2016

 - Cross-Border Insolvency Regulations 2006 UNCITRAL Model Law